 For homes with reliable Verizon or AT&T cellular service, the MarCELL Cellular Connected Monitoring System is one of the most affordable cellular-based freeze alarms for monitoring temperature, humidity and power.
 If there’s an emergency, it sends an instant phone call, text or email message to a mobile device or PC.
 Cost: Around $200.

 Upgrade Your Automatic Water Shutoff System

-If you’ve ever had a water leak turn into a giant catastrophe, you’ve probably learned the hard way that installing an automatic water main shutoff system (aka, “whole house water shutoff valve”) is one of the best ways to protect your property and valuables against water damage.
+If you’ve ever had a water leak turn into a giant catastrophe, you’ve probably learned the hard way that installing an automatic water main shutoff system (aka, a whole house water shutoff valve) is one of the best ways to protect your property and valuables against water damage.
 The basic Watercop Classic Sergeant Kit is an affordable, all-in-one sensor-based system with a wireless radio transmitter that detects moisture and automatically closes off access from the main water supply.
 The system’s control valve and flood sensors are designed to be used indoors in locations protected from the elements.
 Check with your insurance carrier to see if they offer a discount for customers who connect the WaterCop to their home security system.
 Cost: $538 to $835.

 More Ways to Upgrade & Save

 For more winter weekend DIY projects and ways to upgrade your home, check out these articles on the diycontrols.com blog: